Am I drinking too much alcohol?

 - A single measure of spirits (e.g. whisky, vodka, rum or gin) = one unit

-If you’re still unsure whether you drink more than your weekly unit allowance, try setting up a drinking diary for a while, or using an app like the NHS drink tracker, to get an idea of how much you’re drinking.
+If you think you’re going over the limit or just feeling kind of confused about your alcohol consumption, try setting up a drinking diary for a while.
+You can also use an app like the NHS drink tracker, to get an idea of how much you’re drinking.

 Review your lifestyle

-Identify those times and places when you’re most likely to reach for a drink.
-From the bar after work to the weekend with friends, if you know you’ll be tempted then think about steering clear.
-Alternatively, try turning up later than usual to minimise your drinking time, or kick off with a soft drink so you don’t feel so thirsty.
+Identify those places and situations when you feel like you need a drink.
+It could be anywhere, maybe the bar after work or on the weekend with friends.
+Point is, if you know you’ll be tempted then think about steering clear.
+Alternatively, try turning up later than usual to minimise your drinking time, or start the night with a soft drink so you don’t end up getting wasted by the time you’re ready to go.

 Drink for the right reasons

-Binge drinking is dangerous, as your body can only process one unit of alcohol per hour.
+Binge drinking is pretty dangerous.
+Your body can only process one unit of alcohol per hour, so there’s a whole lot of backlog being created during a binge.
 The more rapidly you drink the more intense the effects will be, but that doesn’t make the experience any more enjoyable.
-If you find it hard to apply the booze brakes, try putting your drink down more often.
-If it isn’t in your hand all the time, you’re less likely to drink it so quickly.
+If you find it hard to press pause on the booze, try putting your drink down more often.
+That way you’re less likely to drink as much or as quickly.
+It’s all about playing tricks on your mind to help it, kind of like if your parents told you that your teacher called home when they knew you were procrastinating.
+Eventually, you’ll realise that there are TONNES of benefits of not drinking alcohol and you won’t even miss the stuff.

 Learn new bar tricks

 If you’re at the bar with a glass in your hand, try talking more.
-Use your mouth for something other than boozing and you’re less likely to fall down at the end of the evening.
-Eating can also have the same stalling effect – though be careful with salty snacks, as it could just stoke your thirst.
+Use your mouth for something other than boozing and you’re less likely to pass out at the end of the night.
+Eating can also have the same stalling effect – though be careful with salty snacks, they might just elevate your thirst.

 Know your limit

 Before you start drinking, be sure you know when to stop.
-This can be hard when everyone else is boozing, but practise makes perfect.
-It also avoids bad hangovers.
+Maybe try drinking with cousins or siblings (basically anyone your age) to test the waters in a safe environment first.
+We know that it can be hard to stop yourself when everyone else is boozing, but practise makes perfect.
+Bonus?
+It avoids bad hangovers and brings long term health benefits because your body doesn’t have to suffer as much the morning after.

 Take a break from boozing